sigmaboy/nopaystation_scripts/README.md

 ### download\_update.sh
 With this script you can download the latest or all available PS Vita game updates.
-There is a  first parameter optional parameter "-a" and the second is the game's title ID.
+There is a optional first parameter "-a" and the second is the game's title ID.
-It places the files in a created directory from the current working directory named $TITLE\_ID\_update.
+It places the files in a created directory from the current working directory named <\TITLE\_ID\_update>.
 For example:
 ```bash
 $ ./download_update.sh [-a] PCSE00986